Mr1Compiler/Mr1Compiler/README.md

 # 👋 Hi, I'm Ayman Hazim!

-### Backend Developer | C#, ASP.NET Core, Web APIs, SQL, Entity Framework, TypeScript, Django
+### Backend Developer | Node.js, Python, Django, Express, WebSocket, SQL, TypeScript, C#

-Computer Engineer with a strong focus on backend development using C#, ASP.NET Core, Entity Framework, SQL, Django, and TypeScript.
-Experienced in building RESTful APIs, designing relational databases, and implementing clean architecture.
-Proficient in developing full-featured web applications with ASP.NET MVC and Django REST Framework.
-Passionate about building scalable, secure, and maintainable systems, and always exploring best practices in system design, architecture, and backend performance.
+Computer Engineer specializing in backend development with a current focus on Node.js (Express) and Python (Django), building scalable, maintainable systems with RESTful APIs, relational databases, and real-time features using WebSocket and Socket.IO.
+Proficient in Django REST Framework and Express.js, with a strong foundation in C#, ASP.NET Core, and Entity Framework.
+Passionate about clean architecture, system design, backend performance, and modern best practices in building robust and secure backend services.

 ---